jeffknupp/blog/in_progress/hardest_revisited.md

 ### Missing the forest for the trees

-Our discussion of IronPython and Jython has focused on the fact that neither implementation has a `GIL`, but that's really of little interest to most.
-Both projects were created not to merely implement the cPython interpreter in another language, but to allow Python code to interact with other parts of each interpreters ecosystem.
+Our discussion of IronPython and Jython has focused on the fact that neither implementation has a `GIL`, but that's really of little interest to most developers using either of them.
+Both projects were created not to merely implement the cPython interpreter in another language, but to allow Python code to interact with other parts of each interpreter's ecosystem.
 Calling Java code from Jython is straightforward.
 To companies and individual developers operating in a Java-centric environment, this is a huge win.
 Likewise, IronPython allows Python code to interact with the rest of the .NET ecosystem.

-So while neither is likely to become the reference implementation for Python, it wasn't the goal of either project to begin with.
+So while neither is likely to become the reference implementation for Python, that wasn't the goal of either project to begin with.
 It's not fair to judge them on their speed or knock their compatability with C extensions.
 That was never their goal.
 Truly, they are both incredible projects that have been wildly successful at accomplishing what they set out to do.
-Most "vanilla" Python developers won't use alternate interpreters to increase performance of multi-threaded code, and that's just fine.
+Most "vanilla" Python developers won't use alternate interpreters to increase performance of multi-threaded code. *And that's just fine.*

 ## Third Party Libraries

-There are a number of libraries that extend the capabilities of the cPython interpreter in some way. **None, to my knowledge, does away with the GIL.**
+There are a number of libraries that extend the capabilities of the cPython interpreter in some way. **None, to my knowledge, affect the GIL in any way.**
 Many people are under the assumption that [Stackless Python](www.stackless.com) has somehow removed the `GIL` (it hasn't).
 The same goes for [eventlet] (http://eventlet.net), [greenlet](greenlet.readthedocs.org), [Twisted](http://twistedmatrix.com/trac/),